How A Grocery Store's Plan To Shame Customers Into Using Reusable Bags Backfired

 He decided to capitalize on all the excitement by giving his idea an eco-friendly spin.
 East West Market will soon have canvas tote bags with the humorous designs printed on the front.

 And now is the perfect time for Kwen to promote a message of sustainability.
 Less than 10% of plastic used in Canada gets recycled.
-Canadians will throw away an estimated $8.3 billion worth of plastic materials each year by 2030 without a change in course, the government said in a statement.
+Canadians will throw away an estimated $8.3 billion worth of plastic materials each year by 2030 without a change in course, the government said in a recent statement.
 Following in the footsteps of the European Union, Prime Minister Justin Trudeau announced in early June that Canada will ban single-use plastics as early as 2021.

 In his personal efforts, Kwen still believes in using comedy to hammer the point home.